zesk/build/docs/tools/type.md

 #### Exit codes

-- `0` - All arguments are bash functions
+- `0` - argument is bash function
-- `1` - One or or more arguments are not a bash function
+- `1` - argument is not a bash function
 ### `isExecutable` - Test if all arguments are executable binaries

 Test if all arguments are executable binaries